-The BLS reports that the employment of university and college biology instructors, which includes online instructors, is expected to increase by 19% between 2012 and 2022.
-This job growth rate is about the same as the average for all careers within the U.S. The BLS also reports that as of May 2013 the average salary of postsecondary biological science teachers was $87,080 per year (www.bls.gov).
+The BLS reports that the employment of university and college biology instructors, which includes online instructors, is expected to increase by 9% between 2019 and 2029.
+This job growth rate is faster than the average for all careers within the U.S. The BLS also reports that as of May 2020 the average salary of postsecondary biological science teachers was $101,320 per year (www.bls.gov).

 According to the BLS, educators must often adapt to the concept of teaching distance-learning courses.
 Many colleges and universities offer online classes for enhanced flexibility and require faculty to teach some online courses.
 It can take much additional time to convert an existing course plan into one which will work using the Internet as a teaching medium.
 Educators must plan for no in-person contact with students and thus prepare to spend time answering e-mails and finding ways to use the online learning platform to benefit students.
 According to the U.S. Department of Labor's O*NET OnLine occupational database, biology instructors are often responsible for setting up laboratory work to supplement courses (online.onetcenter.org).
 Adapting this type of work to an online setting can be particularly difficult.

 Many postsecondary educators, especially those in the sciences such as biology, conduct research and publish their findings.
 O*NET lists continuing education in ever-changing scientific areas and collaboration with colleagues to pursue this education as a job task for biology instructors.
 The BLS states that many of these instructors complain about the additional time requirements of teaching online courses.
 Instructors say they subtract from the time they have to do research and collaborate, thus stunting their abilities to advance in their careers (www.bls.gov).